syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/Behaviour-Settings.md

 ![](Behaviour-Settings_images/Behaviour-Settings_img1.png)

-_Figure 12: Dropdown with itemsCount property_
+Dropdown with itemsCount property
+{:.caption}

 ## Select the value by index